 The equity capital and permanent funds coefficient is calculated annually.
-It consolidates data for all the Group's subsidiaries and branches, but only covers euro-denominated assets and liabilities with maturities of more than 5 years.
+It consolidates data for all of the Group's French credit institutions, but only covers euro-denominated assets and liabilities with maturities of more than 5 years.

 Foreign subsidiaries and branches may also be subject to local regulatory coefficient requirements.